Kyrela/Kyrela/README.md

 ## My Actual Projects 💾

 I don't have much time to devote to my personal projects because of the work I have to do for my studies, but here is a list of the projects I am doing on a personal basis:
-- A personnal lib and core for programmaing with discord.py.
-I don't know if I'll make it public yet, but it's not deep enough for that yet.
+- A personnal lib and core for programmaing with discord.py, named [discore](https://github.com/Kyrela/discore)
 - 2-3 Discord Bots, one for personal use, a second for fun on a friend's server, and a third for wishing birthdays to server members
 - A site with github-pages that would serve as a portfolio for all my projects (not started yet)
 - I also give a hand to other people on the projects